Dr. Jennifer Hopwood

-Dr. Jennifer L. Hopwood is an author, educator, and advocate for creativity, lifelong learning, and well-being.
-She serves as the Learning & Development Facilitator for the Southern Maryland Regional Library Association, where she designs staff training, professional learning experiences, and creative development tools for public library staff.
-She also teaches graduate-level courses at San Jose State University’s School of Information.
+Dr. Jennifer Hopwood is an author, TEDx speaker, educator, and learning strategist whose work explores the intersection of creativity, neuroscience, communication, systems thinking, and well-being.
+As Learning & Development Facilitator for the Southern Maryland Regional Library Association (SMRLA), she designs professional learning experiences and statewide training initiatives supporting library staff across Maryland.
+Jennifer also teaches graduate-level courses for the San José State University School of Information and speaks nationally on creativity, psychological safety, customer service, leadership, and human-centered communication.

 Jennifer holds a Doctor of Education in Educational Leadership and Management from Drexel University, a Master of Science in Library and Information Studies from Florida State University, and a Bachelor of Arts in English Literature and Education from Monmouth University.
-Through her creative platform, Not Quite Superhuman, she explores the impact of everyday creativity on personal and professional resilience.
+Through her creative platform, Not Quite Superhuman, she explores the intersection of creativity, neuroscience, communication, and well-being, with a focus on how everyday practices shape resilience, learning, and human connection.

 Publications